 Generalization vs. specialization

-Healthcare encompasses a wide range of specialties, each with its nuances.
+Healthcare encompasses a wide range of specialties, each with its own nuances.
 An LLM trained in general medical data might not have the detailed expertise needed for specific medical specialties.

 Biases and ethical considerations